A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 We also saw many iconic buildings and were impressed with the Botanic Gardens and nature reserves that allowed us to see native species up close.
 Sentosa Island is a great family-friendly beach location, and the Garden Rhapsody light and sound show is spectacular.
 Even the water vortex at airport departures is outstanding!

 Kids looking over a treetop bridge into green forest.
-Singapore is a perfect layover on an around the world itinerary
+Singapore is a perfect layover on an gap year itinerary.

 National Park, Singapore with kids